ZEBAS204/twitch-miner-compiled/README.md

 * ✅ Easy JSON configuration

-* ✅ Console accessible

-* ❌ **Replacement of the original project*
+* ❌ **Replacement of the original project**

 * ❌ **Up-to-date version:** The python dependency needs to be manually updated and fixes incompatibilities and re-compile it again manually.

-* ❌ **1:1 with the actual project:** Even though the configuration follows the project examples, some manual changes need to be done to allow JSON.
-Please refer to [#Configuration]() for examples and differences.
+* ❌ **1:1 with the actual project:** Even though the configuration follows the project examples, some manual changes need to be done to allow JSON configuration.

-* ❌ Error-free:** The `settings.json` keys need to follow the project configuration.
+* ❌ **Error-free:** The `settings.json` keys need to follow the project configuration.
 The user is responsible for setting this error-free.

 * ❌ **Python-less version:** Under the hood, the executable is extracting and using python inside the Temporary folder of your OS.